NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 * Intersection
 * Union

-The `root` field is a map of filter name (as defined in the GDC API) to filter operation.
+The `root` field is a map of filter names (as defined in the GDC API) to filter operation.
 The filter operation can be either a single operation or a `FilterSet` object.
 The `op` field will eventually support either `and` or `or`, however at this time only `and` is supported.
-The `and` operator is used to combine filters using the `and` operator.
+The `and`operator is used to combine filters using the `and` operator.
 The `or` operator is used to combine filters using the `or` operator.
 The `FilterSet` object is converted to the appropriate format for the GDC API when the cohort is saved.
 When using the GDC REST API, the FilterSet can be converted into the appropriate format using the `filterSetToOperation` function.
 When using the GDC GraphQL API, the FilterSet can be using the `convertFilterSetToGraphQL` function.
 The API guide will provide information